Homegrown Video: Farrell Timlake, President

 AVN Hall of Fame inductee Farrell Timlake (stage name: Tim Lake) and his partners have grown the brand's extensive library of amateur content in an ever-growing variety of niches.

-In 1997, Timlake was brought on as Associate Producer and porn industry consultant for Trey Parker and Matt Stone’s feature movie, Orgazmo, which included a cameo performance.
-Much of the porn humor, and porn industry details, in the movie has been attributed to Timlake’s real life experiences in the adult industry.
+In 1997, Timlake was brought on as Associate Producer and porn industry consultant for Trey Parker and Matt Stone's feature movie, Orgazmo, which included a cameo performance.
+Much of the porn humor, and porn industry details, in the movie has been attributed to Timlake's real life experiences in the adult industry.
 While researching for Orgazmo, Trey Parker was invited to an adult industry filming party at Buck Henry's house, which had been rented for the shoot.
 The resulting footage of the xxx-rated film Profiles #8, includes in the background mainstream actors Carrie Fisher, Richard Dreyfuss, and Timothy Hutton, in addition to Trey Parker and Matt Stone.

 Timlake has, to date, performed in over 72 films, as well as directed and produced over 17 titles, culminating in 11 AVN Awards.

-Spike Goldberg, CEO
+SG, CEO

-Homegrown Video CEO and self-professed “porn nerd” Spike Goldberg was interested in creating an amateur porn series to sell online; Goldberg's brother introduced him to Farrell Timlake, who hired Goldberg as he demonstrated keen awareness of the fledgling online market.
-Goldberg was made a partner in Homegrown's parent entity, New Destiny Internet Group, where Goldberg lent his knowledge of technology and analytics to the company.
-By 1998 Goldberg revamped Homegrown's web department, and by 2000, Homegrown became the Internet's go-to source for quality amateur videos.
-Being part of the technology and business side of porn put Goldberg in the spotlight in 2004, when he led the industry trade group to fight technology patent lawsuits filed by Acacia Research.
+Homegrown Video CEO and self-professed “porn nerd” SG was interested in creating an amateur porn series to sell online; G's brother introduced him to Farrell Timlake, who hired G as he demonstrated keen awareness of the fledgling online market.
+G was made a partner in Homegrown's parent entity, New Destiny Internet Group, where G lent his knowledge of technology and analytics to the company.
+By 1998 G revamped Homegrown's web department, and by 2000, Homegrown became the Internet's go-to source for quality amateur videos.
+Being part of the technology and business side of porn put G in the spotlight in 2004, when he led the industry trade group to fight technology patent lawsuits filed by Acacia Research.

 In March 2013, with over a decade of hands-on experience, trusted business relationships, and a strong ethic guiding him, Goldberg was promoted to CEO of Homegrown Video.

 Legal controversy

 Starting in 2002, Acacia Media Research filed suit against more than 1000 adult production companies, including Homegrown Video, over patent infringement claims over the use of Digital Media Transmission technology.
 During the course of the nearly-decade-long litigation, Acacia entered into licensing agreements with Hustler, Vivid, and Wicked.
-The creation of the "Adult Media Defense Group" in 2007, led by Homegrown Video CEO Spike Goldberg, spoke out publicly over the legality of the suit.
+The creation of the "Adult Media Defense Group" in 2007, led by Homegrown Video CEO SG, spoke out publicly over the legality of the suit.
 As lead defendant in the case, Goldberg asserted that it was impossible to file suits based on a key patent that was indifferent to the mode of telecommunication.
 The suit was invalidated in 2009 by a federal judge; a federal appeals court affirmed the ruling in 2010.